 Cavallo offers an array of horse hoof boot pads!
-The Comfort Pad, Gel Pad, Protection Pad and the Support Pad all have unique features that offer your horse extra comfort and cushioning while hacking/trail riding, hoof rehabilitation, turnout, jumping and more!
+Each of our pads have unique features that offer your horse extra comfort and cushioning while hacking/trail riding, hoof rehabilitation, turnout, jumping and more!

 Cavallo CEO Greg Giles talks about which pad insole is just right for your horse’s needs: